wutsi/wutsi.github.io/learnings/2020/05/facebook-campain-01/README.md

 Although the percentage are impressive, the absolute number are relativelly low - Every click costs **$0.08**

 ### 3. People don't share the story
-- No share in the reader
+- No share from visitors after they read the article
 - 1 share in Facebook

 ### 4. No user logged in while reading the story